 Medical Aid in Dying (MAiD)

-The Medical Aid in Dying Law aims to ensure a peaceful death, with the the goal of preventing suffering and achieving a death experience consistent with the patient’s values and wishes.
+The Medical Aid in Dying Law aims to ensure a peaceful death, to prevent suffering and achieve a death experience consistent with the patient’s values and wishes.
 California passed the End of Life Option Act, also known as Medical Aid in Dying (MAiD), in 2015 & it took effect June of 2016.

-We still find that most people facing end-of-life decisions do not know of the law or all the options available to them and therefore are unable to make educated, informed, end-of-life decisions.
+Most people facing end-of-life decisions do not know of the law or “Death with Dignity” or all the options available to them and therefore are unable to make educated, informed end-of-life decisions.

-We will explain all of the steps required and discuss all of the legal end-of-life options available in California, including the End of Life Option Act.
+• We will explain all of the steps required and discuss all of the end-of-life options available in California, including the End of Life Option Act.
+MAiD

-We will provide support and advocacy through every step of the process.
+• We will provide support and advocacy throughout the process.

-We believe in your choices at end-of-life & we are here to make sure your questions are answered and hour wishes are honored.
+It is your choice at end-of-life & we are here to make sure your questions are answered, and your wishes are honored.

 Is the California End of Life Option Act right for you?